mpinter/vpm-text/README.md

 Dependency - a term used to describe a package that is required either by our own code or by a different package for it to work properly (or at all), although in most situations and environments the program we're writing is also considered a package or module, making the former and the latter option essentially the same thing.

 Dependency tree - describes the dependencies of a certain program or module and the relations between them.
 Note that circular dependencies (i.e. package A requiring B requiring C which requires A again is an example of a circular dependency of length 3), despite being uncommon, is something that does happen within the context of package managers.
-This means that the dependency 'tree' may in general take the form of a DAG (directed acyclic graph) - but we'll still use the term dependency tree since it's well established (and sounds better than 'dependency directed acyclic graph').
+This means that the dependency 'tree' may in general take the form of a general directed graph - but we'll still use the term dependency tree since it's well established (and sounds better than 'directed dependency graph').

 Private dependendency - a dependency that is used only by the package that required it and is not shared within the dependency tree.

 Public dependency - or a shared dependency, a dependency required by two or more packages within the dependency tree.
 More specifically, we're talking about the situation where the given packages are sharing the exact same files (or functions or classes), in contrast with using two copies of the same module in certain version - the latter still being considered a situation with two separate private dependencies.

 Package manager - in general, describes a program meant to resolve the dependency tree given a certain recipe to do so.
 The amount of proactivity doing this varies largly between different managers and environments.

+## Hardness of shared dependencies problem

+### Resolving a dependency tree

+### Resolving a single version of a package

 ## Package managers